techgrounds/techgrounds-shamimkhaliq71/Python/PRG_Assignments/PRG-04-Loops.md

 For loop: runs for a predetermined number of iterations.
 In Python, a for loop is used to iterate over sequences such as lists, tuples, string, etc.

+Array: In Python, they are containers which are able to store more than one item at the same time.
+Specifically, they are an ordered collection of elements with every value being of the same data type.

 ## Opdracht

 Exercise 1: